 To prepare for your inspection check that:

-- you have all the correct equipment and it is correctly marked 'MPI use only'
+- you have all the correct equipment and it is correctly marked 'Biosecurity use only'

 - your MPI file is up-to-date.
 It should contain copies of your operating manual, the standard the facility is approved to, and any other relevant documents to confirm compliance with the standard